 Visual Diary: Berlin, Germany

-I arrived in Berlin late at night, so I only had one and a half day to fully explore the city.
+I arrived in Germany late at night, so I only had one and a half-day to fully explore the city.
 I didn’t have an itinerary, and I thought I should just explore the city without any itinerary to follow.
 Besides, every place is accessible because Berlin has different transportation options: S-Bahn, U-Bahn, buses, trams, and ferries.

 Everybody probably knows this landmark, and everybody has a picture here, of course!
 The Brandenburg Gate used to be a symbol of division in Germany, but now it is Berlin’s symbol of peace and unity.